macmike/test/README.md

 Test Repository for SimpleGit and SimpleSCM
 ====
 Some blurb and a link?
+Arg! edited in two places